zmap/zlint/integration/README.md

 ```

-The next step is to look at some of the certificates corresponding to the fingerprints shown.
-Since the full certificate data is already present on disk we can do this easily with a small utility script included with ZLint.
-E.g. to check out the first fingerprint `0037ae7546555efca0935dfedf3cef79b1a0301b18bb6a86382becf6aa53f1c4` we can run:
+The next step is to look at some of the certificates corresponding to the
+fingerprints shown.
+Since the full certificate data is already present on disk
+we can do this easily with a small utility script (`integrate/certByFP.sh`)
+included with ZLint.

+To check out the first fingerprint from the summary output
+(`0037ae7546555efca0935dfedf3cef79b1a0301b18bb6a86382becf6aa53f1c4`) we can run:

 ```
 ./integration/certByFP.sh 0037ae7546555efca0935dfedf3cef79b1a0301b18bb6a86382becf6aa53f1c4
 ```

-This will find the certificate, parse it with OpenSSL, print the text version
+This will find the matching certificate in the cached integration test data
+directory, parse it with OpenSSL, print the text version and the PEM version,
-and the PEM version, and finally a Censys.io URL:
+and finally show a Censys.io URL:

 ```
- integration/certByFP.sh 0037ae7546555efca0935dfedf3cef79b1a0301b18bb6a86382becf6aa53f1c4
+./integration/certByFP.sh 0037ae7546555efca0935dfedf3cef79b1a0301b18bb6a86382becf6aa53f1c4

 Certificate:
     Data:
         Version: 3 (0x2)